||How to Apply |

 How to Apply

 EOPS stands for Extended Opportunity Programs and Services.
 EOPS is a state funded Academic Counseling Program designed to provide assistance to eligible full-time students at the community college level.
-The mission of EOPS is to enhance success by providing “Over & Above” services to eligible students.
+The EOPS Mission is to enhance success by providing “Over & Above” services to eligible students.

 First, you need to be an OCC student and follow the enrollment steps – this includes taking Placement Tests, completing OCC Orientation, and applying for Financial Aid.
 Second, make sure to check EOPS website for our open enrollment date(s) to complete the EOPS application online.

-Usually before fall and spring semesters start.
-Please check with us for the specific date.
+Usually before Fall and Spring semesters start.
+Please check the website or call the EOPS offic for specific dates.

 b.
 Be a California resident (AB540 Eligible)